-Jan Willis reveals why life is getting better for the nuns of Ladakh.
+Jan Willis reveals why and how life is getting better for the nuns of Ladakh after the Sakyadhita conference in 1995.

 Tucked away on a high plateau in the far northwest of India lies the dry and windswept region of Ladakh, one of the most beautiful and remote outposts in the Buddhist world.
 To the east it is bordered by the Himalayas.
 To the west lies war-troubled Kashmir and Pakistan.
 From the fifth to the fifteenth century Ladakh was an independent Tibetan kingdom and many Buddhist monasteries were established there.